 Australia also has a national ENC service, known as 'AusENC'.
 This supports vessels operating exclusively within Australian, Solomon Islands and Papua New Guinean waters, and is priced to encourage use by domestic vessel operators, including coastal and port pilots.
-LINZ published ENC of North and South Island New Zealand was released within the AusENC service on 08 Jan 2021 to support cross-Tasman operations.
+Toitū Te Whenua-LINZ published ENC of North and South Island New Zealand were released within the AusENC service on 08 Jan 2021 to support cross-Tasman operations.